PatrickRealReal/dataVisualization_energy/README.md

 # DevDataServiceWebUI

-# Getting Started with Create React App
+# Getting Started with the link

 This project can be viewed on https://ecdashboard.herokuapp.com/